Fundamentals of Analytics

 By using analytics, a business can answer questions like:

-- Which ads are generating conversions?
+• Which ads generate conversions?

-- What message best attracts new leads?
+• What messaging best attracts new leads?

 Understand What You Want to Measure